 at the European Parliament

 It always sounds a bit pompous to respond factually, “doing research for my dissertation,” or, alternatively, “trying to contribute to a more peaceable world.”
-One needs regular doses of humor to balance out the serious … Read more...
+One needs regular doses of humor … Read more...

 It occurs to me that I have an occasionally-troubled relationship with time.
 The patience of the Dutch impresses me: the decades and generations, for instance, of carefully reclaiming land from the sea.
 The paintings of Johannes Vermeer and the woodcuts and lithographs by M.C.
 Escher, bespeak a lifetime of deeply-responsive and engaged living.
 Vermeer, we … Read more...